captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I'm okay.
 ---
 ## SHARON:
-Just a little nighteap.
+Just a little nightcap.
 ---
 ## ROBYN:
 I'm sober.
 But you go ahead.
 ---
 ## SHARON:
-(Factztally, not mean.)
+(Factually, not mean.)
 You do drugs.
 ---
 ## ROBYN:
-I medieate myself with medieinal herbs.
-But my days with aleohol are over.
+I medicate myself with medicinal herbs.
+But my days with alcohol are over.
-(SHARON sits down but doesn'tpour herseif a drink.
-She studies the joint carefully. ---
+(SHARON sits down but doesn't pour herself a drink.
+She studies the joint carefully.
+ROBYN gets up.)
-## ROBYN:
-gets up.)
-I'm gonna have a smoke on your poreh and then eall it a -
+I'm gonna have a smoke on your porch and then call it a-
 ---
 ## SHARON:
-(Doesn't want to be left done.)
+(Doesn't want to be left alone.)
 I've never.
 Smoked that.
 ---
 ## ROBYN:
 ...No?